Color Theory: What’s the deal with the palettes I’m using?

 — Painter Goblin (@paintergoblin) July 20, 2017

-Some the results can be found below.
-I’ve deliberately chosen these for their sense of parody and humour.
-The Kokoni ‘print-test’ / Westminster Abbey comparison is my favourite realisations of parody so far, transforming the Gothic wooden architecture of the building into an almost futurist vision.
+Some the image results using the new palettes can be found below.
+I’ve deliberately chosen these for their sense of parody and humor.
+The Kokoni ‘print-test’ / Westminster Abbey comparison is my favorite realization of parody so far, transforming the Gothic wooden architecture of the building into a quasi-future vision.

 Palette Source vs. Created Image #1